bradleyjay/datadog_test/datadog/answers.md

 ##### Step 6: Taking stock of the problem so far

 At this point, I wasn't sure if the issue was Vagrant's connectivity back to Datadog.
-However, after Port Fowarding didn't fix the issue, and knowing that other metrics were reaching Datadog (from previous sections of the Challenge), I suspected the issue most likely had to do with Flask.
+However, after Port Forwarding didn't fix the issue, and knowing that other metrics were reaching Datadog (from previous sections of the Challenge), I suspected the issue most likely had to do with Flask.
 However, that still left the possibility that traces weren't being properly recorded, on top of connectivity issues, which could even be between Flask/Vagrant VM/my Macbook's port handling.

 I had already explored Flask's documentation throughout this process, and decided that I was troubleshooting several things at once, potentially.
 The best course of action, I felt, was to build something simple from a base example instead.
-Building a test case that isolates a single issue is a techique I like, when possible.
+Building a test case that isolates a single issue is a technique I like, when possible.

 ## Successful Tracing with a simple ddtrace script
 ##### Step 1: First successful data reported back to Datadog